portfolio-performance/portfolio-help/docs/en/reference/view/taxonomies/managing-taxonomies.md

 ## Editing a taxonomy

-Selecting a taxonomy in the list will display its structure in the main pane (see Figure 2), which contains two expandable lists: one for the taxonomy's name (e.g. myTaxonomy) and another for `Without Classification`.
-The first list contains the categories and subcategories with their assigned securities.
-The second list contains all securities that have not yet been assigned to a taxonomy category.
+Upon selecting a taxonomy from the sidebar list, its structure will be displayed in the main pane (refer to Figure 2).
+This main pane contains two expandable lists: one for the assigned assets, which typically, but not always, shares the same name as the taxonomy (e.g., "myTaxonomy"), and another for the unassigned assets, labeled as `Without Classification`.
+The first list contains the categories and subcategories with their assigned assets and could be initially empty.
+The second list contains an alphabetically sorted list of securities and deposit accounts that have not yet been assigned to a taxonomy category.

 Figure: Main pane of a taxonomy. {class=pp-figure}